marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard-part2.md

     )

-Then run it again `vagrant provision`.
+Then run it again: `vagrant provision`.

 All done?
 Let's verify it worked: